Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Empirical Results

 \subsubsection{Vector Data}

-2D{\figref{fig:Summary of Error and Selection Rates} in {\apxFig} illustrates the error and the selection rates of the evaluated algorithms.
+{\figref{fig:Summary of Error and Selection Rates} in illustrates the error and the selection rates of the evaluated algorithms.
 The $x$- and $y$-axes indicate the values of respective measures.
 Each marker represents the performances of one algorithm on one dataset.
-Each algorithm is distinguished by a unique color and shape of the marker. \rewrite{The numbers inside the markers identifies the dataset, which are the numbers shown in the first column of \tabref{tab:Error and Selection Rates Comparison}}.}

-\revcontd{Within the same problem (marker number), the markers generally lie from top-left to bottom right, due to the trade-off between the two measures.
+Each algorithm is distinguished by a unique color and shape of the marker. \rewrite{The numbers inside the markers identifies the dataset, which are same as the numbers shown in the first column of \tabref{tab:Error and Selection Rates Comparison}}.} \rewrite{Within the same problem (marker number), the markers generally lie from top-left to bottom right, due to the trade-off between the two measures.
 The shift toward the $x$-axis indicate the advantage in terms of compactness and the shift towards the $y$-axis indicate the advantage in accuracy.} \rewrite{Note that there is no intrinsic trade-off between the error and selection rates within the same method (marker shape), as the evaluation measures depend on the difficulty of the problems.} The balance of the two measures vary depending on the method, e.g., those of REPS and CCIS tend to lean toward higher selection rates.

-\tabref{tab:Error and Selection Rates Comparison} in {\apxTab} presents more detailed summary of the performances.
+The summary of the performances is presented in \tabref{tab:Error and Selection Rates Comparison}.
 Each row shows ERR and SLR of each method on one dataset.
-The selection rate for NoPS, which is always 1, is omitted.
-3A{The values of algorithms whose Pareto rank is 1 are indicated in bold.} It shows that REPS and SSMA are Pareto-rank 1 in the largest numbers of datasets.
+The selection rate for NoPS, which is always 1, is omitted. {The values of algorithms whose Pareto-rank is 1 are indicated in bold.} Overall, REPS and SSMA are Pareto-rank 1 in the largest numbers of datasets.

-\tabref{tab:Comparison of FSR Error Rates} shows the FSR errors of the proposed algorithm and the error rates of the baselines.
-The even number columns show the FSR errors of REPS using the same selection rate as the baseline in the next column.
+The FSR errors of the proposed algorithm and the error rates of the baselines are presented in \tabref{tab:Comparison of FSR Error Rates} The even number columns show the FSR errors of REPS using the same selection rate as the baseline in the next column.
 The odd numbered columns shows the ERR of the baselines.
 The selection rates of the baseline algorithms are the same as those shown in through 5$^\text{th}$-13$^\text{th}$ columns of \tabref{tab:Error and Selection Rates Comparison}.